VincentAmante/sewcial/README.md

-# sewcial (sidebase)
+# Sewcial

-Sewcial website on the sidebase stack
+Sewcial is a project made by students studying in Bath Spa University - RAK.
+This is the website for the conceptual business.

 [Link to Website](https://www.sewcial.space/)

 Technologies used: